 The Scottish Premiership was established in July 2013 and is the top division of the Scottish Professional Football League.

-Celtic have been the dominant side since the inaugural Scottish Premiership season in 2013/14, winning the title in nine of the 10 campaigns and also completing the treble five times.
+Celtic have been the dominant side since the inaugural Scottish Premiership season in 2013/14, winning the title in 10 of the 11 campaigns and also completing the treble five times.

-The Scottish Premiership, currently known as the cinch Premiership for sponsorship reasons, was formed in July 2013 and it has served as the pinnacle of domestic football north of the border ever since.
+The Scottish Premiership was formed in July 2013 and it has served as the pinnacle of domestic football north of the border ever since.

 It was created after the SPFL was formed by a merger of the Scottish Premier League and Scottish Football League.